makohda/IDRC_first_step_course_2018/README.md

 ## Let's step forward

-### fastq, sequence read data format
+### fastq, a sequence read data format

 There are two major sequence data formats, fasta and fastq.

-fasta is the origin of sequence data format.
+**fasta** is the origin of sequence data format.
 It has description line (header) and sequence contents.
 Here, you can see by this command,
 `$ less human_g1k_v37_decoy.fasta`

     >1 dna:chromosome chromosome:GRCh37:1:1:249250621:1